Mirman-comarley2016/webapps2/expectations.md

-# I want to have code fluency
-# I want to be able to efficiently create apps from point 0 to 100

 # Course Expectations
+* I want to have code fluency
+* I want to be able to efficiently create apps from point 0 to 100

 *Use this document as a template for your own version.*

 ## Expectations of Work
 High quality, should be considered
 ## Expectations of Student Conduct
+Everyone should get along